dwrobel/flatcam/README.md

 - fixed a new bug that did not allow to open the FlatCAM Preferences files by doubleclick in Windows
 - added a new feature: Tools Database for Geometry objects; resolved issue #308
+- added tooltips for the Tools Database table headers and buttons

 8.11.2019